jcoole/o11nplugin-vrslcm/README.md

 Features a fully functional plugin inventory for review and executing actions upon.

-With the included workflows and actions, you can use this plugin to:

-- Integrate with external systems related to managing credentials and certificate lifecycle
-- Perform synchronization of Identity Manager directories and tenants

 # Specific Features and Workflows Supported

 The ability to deploy/scale products and nodes may come later.

 For now, this is what it can do:
 - Datacenters : Get, Create, Update, Delete
-- vCenters : Get, Update, Delete, Inventory Sync
+- vCenters : Get
-- Environments : Get, Update, Delete, Inventory Sync
+- Environments : Get
 - Certificates : Get, Create, Import, Update, Delete
-- Credentials : Get
+- Credentials : Get, Create, Update, Delete
+- Products: Get
+- Product Nodes: Get

 # Roadmap

 - Complete coverage of Aria/vRealize product Day 2 actions
-- Authentication support using Identity Manager OAUTH2 and Active Directory (ie. service accounts)
 - Manage RBAC
 - Extend Identity Manager management (directory setup, etc)

 # Authentication Notes

 This plugin supports Basic Authentication for users in the **@local** space, such as **admin@local**.
+It also supports authentication with AD integrated domains through VMware Identity Manager.

 Identity Manager users in Active Directory domains *cannot* by default communicate with the Lifecycle Manager API and require a specific OAUTH2 client to be created to enable it.

 To enable this, you must create an OAUTH2 Client in **Identity Manager** that has the 'password' grant type enabled.